NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/SDG.md

 {{< container_open title="Synthetic Data Generation – What is it?" icon="fas fa-database" id="info" >}}

 Garbage in, garbage out: When auditing semi-automated decision-making processes, one of the most immediate questions is the representativeness of the source data.
+However, privacy poses a hurdle to sharing data with external parties to assess the representativeness of the data.
+Absent access to source data, stakeholders – such as people of which the data is stored and independent experts – cannot scrutinize it for potential biases.
+Consequently, the evaluation of data used for semi-automated decision-making processes, and training of AI-systems, relies on a small group.
+If this evaluation process is not performed carefully, this can have severe downstream consequences for the decision-making processes that are using these data.
+This harms public trust in technology and in the organisations that deploy these digital methods.

-However, privacy poses a hurdle to sharing data with external parties for bias testing.
-Absent access to source data, external auditors cannot assess bias, limiting trust in the data sets used.
-Synthetic data generation (SDG) – artificial datasets mimicking the statistical characteristics of the original dataset – is a potential solution for this issue.
+Synthetic data generation (SDG) – the creation of artificial datasets mimicking the original dataset's statistical characteristics – emerges as a potential solution.
+SDG has the potential to extend the audience involved in assessing the representativeness of data.
 It is considered a safe approach for the wider release of privately held data, as it contains no identifiable trace of the personal data it was generated from.

 {{< container_close >}}